-Realizing that education consists of more than what occurs in classrooms and laboratories, CMTC administrators and faculty members make an effort to know each student as an individual and to respond to non-academic problems, needs and interests.
+Realizing that education consists of more than what occurs in classrooms and laboratories, Central Maine Community College administrators and faculty members make an effort to know each student as an individual and to respond to non-academic problems, needs and interests.
 They regard student services as an integral part of the educational process.

-As fully participating members of the CMTC community, students are asked to attend promptly to all obligations, to use the College's facilities with care and respect, to obey local, state and federal laws, and to comply with the policies of the College.
+As fully participating members of the Central Maine Community College community, students are asked to attend promptly to all obligations, to use the College's facilities with care and respect, to obey local, state and federal laws, and to comply with the policies of the College.

-These policies are more fully described in the Student Handbook that each student receives.
+These policies are more fully described in the Student Handbook., copies of which are available in the Student Services office.
 Students are encouraged to become familiar with the Handbook and with other publications issued periodically, and to stay abreast of any changes in policy.